-When it works like it should, buying a car on Craigslist can be great.
-But quality on Craigslist can be hit or miss and it can feel a bit like the Barbary Coast, with mischief and gold in equal measure.
+When it works like it should, buying a used car on Craigslist can be great.
+But since there’s no way to ensure what you’re getting, quality on Craigslist can be hit or miss and it can feel a bit like the Barbary Coast, with mischief and gold in equal measure.
+Here are 9 essential tips to get you through it.

-Refine your search by taking advantage of Craigslist’s built-in filters, which include options such as price, year, color, transmission type, type of seller (owner or dealer), and more.
+This is our top tip for buying a used car: narrow your search.
+We suggest taking advantage of Craigslist’s built-in filters, which include options such as price, year, color, transmission type, type of seller (owner or dealer), and more.
 This will help you narrow your search to what you’re looking for and avoid wading through listings of salvaged title, three-wheeled PT Cruisers.

 - Search by dealer.
 For those who would prefer the peace of mind of a dealer warranty, this filter’s for you.